rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.saveSSID"></a>
 ## *saveSSID <sup>method</sup>*

 Saves the SSID, passphrase, and security mode of the Wifi network for future sessions.
 If the SSID was previously saved then, the new SSID and passphrase will overwrite the existing values.
+A `result` value of `0` indicates that the SSID was successfully saved.

 ### Parameters